 Given Mr. Shields experiences in the LNG industry, he seamlessly transitioned to Vice President of Repsol Energy North America.
 Over his four years at Repsol LNG, he was integral in its successful entry into North America.
 Along with his team, Mr. Shields structured, valued, and negotiated the $547mm international binding agreement to supply 100% of the required upstream LNG to the $1.2 billion Canaport LNG import facility.
 Downstream, he created the strategic plan, marketing plan, and negotiated long-term structured regasification contracts with natural gas utilities, consortiums, and power plants.
-In 2010, Mr. Shields advanced to Managing Director for a subsidiary of Black Hills Corporation, where he formed and grew the East Gas Origination & Trading Group.
+In 2010, Mr. Shields advanced to Managing Director for a subsidiary of Black Hills Corporation, where he formed and grew the East Gas Origination & Trading Group serving the same customers.
 While developing its North American strategy and successfully originating and negotiating a company acquisition, Mr. Shields executed two $307 million structured transactions contributing $7.5 million to gross margin within a year of joining the company.

 Mr. Shields served on the Board of Directors of Oasis Bank SSB, a business he co-founded in 2005.
 The board raised the private equity capital, and Mr. Shields served as the Chairman of the Mergers & Acquisitions and Asset & Liability Committees.
 His team successfully merged the bank with Spirit of Texas Bank, which completed an initial public offering in 2018 with $1 billion in assets.

-Mr. Shields is FINRA licensed in investment banking with current series 79, 82, and 63 while heading an investment bank in Houston.
+Mr. Shields was FINRA-licensed with the series 79, 82, and 63 while heading an investment bank in Houston.
 In addition to his professional pursuits, Mr. Shields was nominated to the Katy Independent School District Bond Committee, approving and recommending over $600 million in new bond issuances.
 He was active-duty U.S. Army, flight engineer on Chinook helicopters; trained officer candidates & was Captain for years after in reserve component.